+The Hubert H. Humphrey Fellowship Program was initiated in 1979 by President Jimmy Carter to honor the late senator and vice president, an advocate of international cooperation and understanding.
 President Carter saw the program as a means to support the development of both public- and private-sector professionals who were committed to public service in their countries.
-The program brings accomplished mid-career professionals from designated developing countries of Africa, East Asia and the Pacific, Europe and Eurasia, the Near East, South and Central Asia, and the Western Hemisphere to the United States for one year of non-degree graduate study and practical professional experience.
+The program brings accomplished mid-career professionals from designated countries of Africa, East Asia and the Pacific, Europe and Eurasia, the Near East, South and Central Asia, and the Western Hemisphere to the United States for one year of non-degree graduate study and practical professional experience.

 Applicants apply through the U.S. Embassy in their country, where first-level screenings are conducted.
 Selection is highly competitive.
 Fellows are nominated by the United States Embassy or Fulbright Commission based on their potential for leadership and commitment to public service.
 Final selection is made in the United States by expert panels of review.
 Awards are made by the J. William Fulbright Foreign Scholarship Board.